 Secretary of the Navy Ray Mabus then talked about the importance of renewable energy to defense.
-Secretary Mabus discussed the “Great Green Fleet,” which celebrated the introduction of green energy sources to naval operations.
+Secretary Mabus discussed the Navy's efforts to develop alternative fuels and energy-saving technologies that will reduce costs and increase our nation’s strategic capabilities.
 He also spoke of his advocacy for a stronger naval presence around the world to protect American interests.

 Following a quick break, Senator Warner of Virginia addressed sequestration and the large deficit from the perspective of a former businessman.
 Leaders, he said, need to be willing to compromise with each other in order to secure investment for the future of America.
 “There are good people of good will from both parties on the hill right now,” he said, which gives him confidence that Congress will be able to make necessary, tough decisions.

 To wrap up the morning session, Assistant Secretary of Defense Sharon E. Burke spoke about a wide range of issues affecting the armed services today, including energy policy and sustainable resources.
 She pressed the importance of integrating an all-of-the-above energy policy into the military, while at the same time ensuring the success of its missions.
 She also asked the participants to continue to be “good neighbors” to the many servicemen and women living in Colorado as well as to continue leading the nation toward energy independence.

 The third session of the Colorado Capital Conference kicked off with a distinguished panel of higher education experts.
 Panelists include:

 - Under Secretary Martha J. Kanter, Department of Education